ssanjua/ssanjua/README.md

 ![banner](banner_v01.png)

 📍 Currently based in Barcelona, Spain | 💻 Full Stack Developer | 🌟 Passionate about creating technologies that make a difference.
 With a background in multimedia and a knack for leadership, I specialize in JavaScript, React, Node.js, and more.
-My journey in tech started with an interactive installation at the Museum of Modern Arts in Buenos Aires, and since then, I've been committed to merging creativity with technology.
+My journey in tech started with an interactive installation at the Museum of Modern Arts in Buenos Aires, and since then, I've been committed to merging creativity with technology

 <p align="center" >
 <a href="https://ssanjua.vercel.app"><img src="portfoliov1.png" alt="Portfolio Web" width="50%"/></a>